NBA Trade Rumors: Carmelo Anthony To Clippers, Blake Griffin To Lakers, And Brandon Ingram to Knicks In Three-Team Blockbuster Deal?

 That would mean shifting the roster of the Knicks up by clearing cap space to bring in Paul.
 To do so, New York would need to renounce the rights for their current duo of former All-Star guards, Brandon Jennings and Derrick Rose.
 However, bringing Chris Paul into the mix with his pal Carmelo is certainly an attractive option.
 The previously mentioned trade is a lot less likely to happen at the moment unless Melo surprisingly waives his no-trade clause.

 As it stands, the Clippers (29-14) are “contenders,” so to speak, as they are fourth in the Western Conference, just a few spots behind No. 3 Houston.
 However, Paul recently suffered an injury which will sideline him for six to eight weeks of action.
 In previous seasons, expectations became high that this team would get to the NBA Finals, but their talented roster just hasn’t been able to get over the hump when it comes to teams like San Antonio and Golden State.
-As mentioned, the Lakers are a team who seem to have their minds made up with regards to which young talents they are building around, so Brandon Ingram probably isn’t going anywhere soon.
+As mentioned, the Lakers are a team who seem to have their minds made up in regard to which young talents they are building around, so Brandon Ingram probably isn’t going anywhere soon.

 New York (18-24) is a team whose fanbase has plenty of pride and plenty to say when they aren’t performing up to standards.
 The additions of Derrick Rose, Joakim Noah, and emerging young star Porzingis seemed to raise expectations a bit, but the team is still on the outside of contending for the NBA Finals.
-However, Carmelo has been the team’s key star, so as it stands don’t expect any wild multi-team trade to materialize in the next few weeks unless it involves bringing some more pieces to the Knicks’ puzzle that fit better with Melo.
+However, Carmelo has been the team’s key star, so as it stands, don’t expect any wild multi-team trade to materialize in the next few weeks unless it involves bringing some more pieces to the Knicks’ puzzle that fit better with Melo.

 NBA fans, do you think Chris Paul is a good fit with Carmelo Anthony in New York, or do the suggested trade rumors above make better sense for all of the teams involved?
 Which of the three teams would the deal benefit most?